Papa Stour: Norse period

 Papa Stour is the subject of a 1299 manuscript written in Old Norse, which is the oldest surviving document from Shetland.
 It deals with a dramatic incident in the house of Duke Hakon Magnusson, who was later to become King Hakon V of Norway.
 There is a circle of stones near the beach at Housa Voe, which are the remains of a 'ting', or local assembly.
 This was the scene of a duel, fought and won by Lord Thorvald Thoresson, who was accused of corruption in the 1299 document and was later called 'dominus de Papay'.
 (The story of his unfortunate daughter is referred to above.)
-The remains of Duke Hakon's thirteenth-century house are still visible near Housa Voe.
+The remains of Duke Hakon's 13th-century house are still visible near Housa Voe.

 Scots rule and fishing

 In 1469 Shetland came under nominal Scottish control, although the Norse 'Lairds of Norway' kept their Papa Stour estates until the 17th century.
 In the 16th century merchants from Bremen and Hamburg were operating a summer trading booth to buy fish from the local fleet.
 By the 18th century, two Scottish lairds, Thomas Gifford of Busta, and Arthur Nicolson of Lerwick, owned the island.
 They maintained a prosperous Haaf (Old Norse: 'deep sea') fishing industry, undertaken in the summer months using six-oared boats known as sixareens.

 In addition to the leper colony on Brei Holm there may have been another at Hilla Fielle overlooking Hamna Voe.
-A recent archaeological survey was inconclusive but suggests the site may be much older than the supposed 18th century colony.
+A recent archaeological survey was inconclusive but suggests the site may be much older than the supposed 18th-century colony.